 As a general rule flowering plants will require a potassium fertiliser and foliage plants appreciate a more balanced feed.
 Plants such as Orchids and Citrus trees require a more specialised feed and remember to reduce feeding over winter months.

-In our experience, it’s best to treat each plant as an individual as that leaves you the best chance for success.
+In our experience, it’s wise to treat each plant as an individual as that leaves you the best chance for success.
 For e.g. most orchids only need watering once a week, they also don’t like standing in water.
 Other plants such as Cala lilies like a lot of water, love and attention regularly.